 This self-study outline is also useful for program managers or administrators who want to

-understand the Incredible Years programs but don’t want to attend a complete 3-day training.
+understand the Incredible Years programs but don’t want to attend a complete Incredible Years group leader training.
 Administrators should also view the For Administrators page of our website for additional information on getting started with Incredible Years programs.

 Download a printable version of this outline here: